isomerpages/govtech-corp/media/technews/_posts/2025-01-21-post-AI in Education: Transforming Singapore’s Education System with Student Learning Space.md

 and well-structured testimonials.
 Instead of spending hours manually writing each testimonial, teachers can now use the tool to generate a polished first draft within minutes.
-This efficiency has benefited more than 4,000 teachers, with over 40,000 testimonials generated to date.
-This tool is developed by GovTech in partnership with <a href="https://azure.microsoft.com/en-us/products/ai-services/openai-service" rel="noopener noreferrer nofollow" target="_blank"><u>Microsoft’s Azure OpenAI services</u></a>.</p>
+This efficiency has benefited more than 4,000 teachers, with over 40,000 testimonials generated to date.</p>
 <p></p>
 <h4>Key Features of the Appraiser Testimonial Generator</h4>
 <div class="isomer-card-grid">